-Astana’s Luis Leon Sanchez flicked the bird at breakaway companions in yesterday’s stage of the Giro d’Italia, seemingly in response to something that was said by one of them, but that’s a mild falling out compared to some we’ve witnessed from professional riders over the years.
+Astana’s Luis Leon Sanchez once flicked the bird at breakaway companions in the Giro d’Italia, seemingly in response to something that was said by one of them, but that’s a mild falling out compared to some we’ve witnessed from professional riders over the years.

 Here are some of the best examples of what happens when pros get aggressive.